ChaosAIs/DocumentsToMarkdown/IMAGE_INTEGRATION_FEATURE.md

 - Provides context when text is unclear or partially visible

 ### 📄 Seamless Integration
-- Extracted image content is automatically appended to the main document conversion
+- Extracted image content appears **inline at the original image locations** in the document
 - Each image's content is clearly marked with separators and metadata
-- Maintains document structure while adding valuable image-derived content
+- Preserves the original document flow and structure perfectly

 ## 🚀 How It Works